Communication, Renegotiation and Coordination with Private Values: Infrequent Non-Coordination Preferences

+Observe that a moderate type sending message $m_{R}$ leads to coordination with probability one (sometimes on $R$ and sometimes on $L$ depending on the opponent's message).
+A moderate type sending message $m_{L}$, in contrast, leads to coordination (on $L$ only) with probability $F\left(1\right)<1$.
+This implies that agents of type $u<\sfrac{1}{2}$ sufficiently close to $\sfrac{1}{2}$ strictly prefer sending message $m_{R}$ to sending message $m_{L}$ (as the former induces a higher probability of coordination).
+In turn, this implies that $\sigma_{L}$ is not an equilibrium.
+By contrast, the proof shows that for a strategy that satisfies the above three properties and that has a left tendency of $\alpha$, the probability of miscoordination is the same for all messages.

+Appendix \ref{app:domtypes} also shows that a left tendency $\alpha$ communication-proof strategy that is coordinated and has strongly binary communication can be implemented whenever $\alpha$ is a rational number and the set of messages $M$ is sufficiently large.
+Irrational $\alpha$-s can be approximately implemented by $\epsilon$-equilibria.

-Appendix \ref{subsec:Extreme-Types-with} extends our analysis to a setup in which some types find that one of the actions is a dominant action for them.
-We show that in the presence of these extreme types there exists an essentially unique {strongly} communication-proof equilibrium strategy that satisfies the three key properties, where the left tendency of this strategy is equal to the share of extreme types whose dominant action is $L$.
-In this setup moderate ``leftists,'' i.e., types $u\in\left(0,\sfrac{1}{2}\right)$, gain if there are more extreme ``leftists'' than extreme ``rightists,'' in the sense that the above essentially unique communication-proof strategy induces a higher probability of coordination on action $L$ when two agents with different preferred outcomes meet.
+Observe that in the symmetric case ($F\left(0\right)=1-F\left(1\right)$), strategy $\sigma_{C}$ is the essentially unique strongly communication-proof strategy with the above two properties.
+Further observe that in the asymmetric case, the moderate types gain if the extreme types with the same preferred outcome are more frequent than the extreme types of the opposite preferred outcome.
+Specifically, suppose there are more extreme ``leftists'' than extreme ``rightists'' (i.e., $F\left(0\right)>1-F\left(1\right)$).
+Then the essentially unique strongly communication-proof strategy with properties of coordination and strongly binary communication induces higher probability to coordinate on action $L$ (rather than on action $R$) whenever two moderate agents with different preferred outcomes meet.